Send Close Add comments: (status displays here)

 ο δε αποκριθεις ειπεν ουκ ανεγνωτε οτι ο κτισας απ αρχης αρσεν και θηλυ εποιησεν αυτους [gnt]

 The TR (Textus Receptus) uses the word "made".
 The Greek word is that of "having created" (a created creature).
-The ancient Greek word "ποιέω""make, do" and is the source of the English word "poet" as someone who makes things with words.
+Greek: ... that the creator from beginning male and female made them.

-The genders of "male" and "female" appear to be digital "yes" or "no" values with no in-between values.
+The genders of "male" and "female" are digital "yes" or "no" values with no in-between values.

 Matthew 19:4 And he answered and said unto them, Have ye not read, that he which made them at the beginning made them male and female, [kjv]